wwwwwwzh/Chrome-Extension/README.md

 Recording of such tutorial is easy and intuitive.
 Following tutorials can be either manual or automatic, both easy to use.

+# Motivation

+Nowadays, while websites are becoming more and more feature-rich, they are also becoming progressively more difficult to use.
+Then it becomes important to skillfully master some important functions in the website.
+Some websites have no tutorials at all.
+Some websites provide tutorials when you first enter the site, but the tutorials on most websites are usually a video that does not meet the needs of the user, and in many cases have the disadvantages of weak interactivity and poor teaching effects.

+We tried to solve this problem by using a browser plug-in for chrome.
+After applying our plug-in to the browser, users can create a website tutorial on any website, and other users using the plug-in can access and use these tutorials when logging into the corresponding website (Ex: if there is a tutorial on www.gradescope.com, then use will see this tutorial when they entered www.gradescope.com).
+Remember, we are not limited to a particular website, our goal is to make using any website functionality less difficult.

 # Examples
 ## Following Tutorials
 ### Manual